dkua/koding_fizzbuzz/README.md

 go run fizzbuzz.go <positive int>
 ```

-You can also compile it run it similarily.
+You can also compile it and run it similarily.